 We usually explore by day, during evenings there are opportunities for workshops and discussions.
 There may also be time for Photoshop workshops for those who are interested and we like to incorporate regular slide shows during the tour to see how people are developing and the range of photos we are getting along the way.

 You may check out photos from some of our previous tours by following the links in the footer below.

-Essentially, the tour will be focussing on the state of Pernambuco, and the neighbouring state of Alagoas, it will be anchored around the city of Recife and the nearby town of Olinda, but with a road trip taking in the interior of the two states.
-There will be a little beach time at the end, and also the option for guests to stay on for a few extra days to take in the carnival.
+The tour is focussed on the states of Pernambuco, and the neighbouring state of Alagoas, it is anchored around the city of Recife and the nearby town of Olinda, but with a road trip taking in the interiors of the two states.
+There is a little beach time towards the end of the trip, and the option for guests to stay on for a few extra days to take in the carnival.

-A day to day detailed itinerary will be available here in due course.
-In the meantime, those looking to join the tour should aim to be in Recife on 6th February.
+Those looking to join the tour should aim to be in Recife no later than 6th February.
 It would also be worth considering arriving a day earlier to allow for recovery from jet lag.
 The tour will officially end after breakfast on 20 February 2020.
-Carnival officially begins on 21 February and lasts for 4/5 days.
+Carnival begins on 21 February and lasts for 4/5 days.
 Those wanting to stay on for Carnival should extend their stay accordingly.
 We will be able to assist you with accommodation and transfer arrangements.

 Further practical information about this tour, what to bring, etc., will be released in due course, closer to the departure date.

 |£3600 per person – Double / Twin||Flights to Brazil are NOT included|

 All accommodation on a bed and breakfast basis and ground transportation in a private vehicle.
 Any public transportation if used is also included.
 Photographic tuition and reviews from our tutors, local guides and drivers are included in the tour fee.
 Meals during group activities and excursions will be included, on any “free” days meals are not included other than breakfast.